dair-ai/d2l-study-group/README.md

 **Q:** Where do I go for the latest information regarding the program?

 **A:** All the latest information regarding the program such as schedule, upcoming sessions, and video recodings will be maintained in this repository.
+If you have any other questions, you can open an issue here or submit your questions in the Slack channel.

 ---